Vision Impairment Digital Accessibility Guide For Web/App Designers

 Provide Alt-Text

-Alt-text (AKA alternative text) is a short text description of an image given when a digital platform fails to load
+Alt-text (AKA alternative text) is a short text description of an image.
+This is given when a digital platform fails to load.
+More commonly, it’s used by people with visual impairments.

-All major digital platforms support alt-text.
-However, if you find this is not the case then you can provide a short description below your image.
-Keep your description brief but make sure to add in all the important details.
+All major digital platforms should support alt-text.
+But if you are unable to add it, then you can add a short text description below an image instead.
+Keep the description brief but be sure to include all the important details.

 Important Information First

-Frankly, most people do not have the time or the energy to read an entire text.
-For people with screen readers, reading a full webpage takes a long time – even at double speed.
-That’s why it’s our responsibility to put all the important information first.
-That way we decrease the chance of people missing out on anything vital.
+Reading a full text takes a lot of time and energy.
+This is much worse on screen readers - even at double speed.
+So it’s our responsibility to put all important information first.
+This decreases the chance of people missing out on vital info.

 The best way to do this is by using the inverted pyramid method.
-For this, we put essential information first.
+This means we put essential information first.
 Then, we add important information.
-Lastly, we put information that’s nice to know.
+Last, we include information that’s nice to know.

 Essential information includes: